 Lawrence has a faculty-based advising system.
 All full-time members of the teaching faculty serve as academic advisors to students.
 New students are assigned to faculty advisors on the basis of academic interests and availability of faculty for advising.
 Junior and senior students are required to have advisors in their majors.
 Any student, however, may change an advisor by completing the Academic Advisor Form available in the registrar’s office and obtaining the signature of the new advisor on that form.

-Students are encouraged to consult with other faculty members, department chairs, or the Center for Academic Success for further advice.
+Students are encouraged to consult with other faculty members, department chairs and program directors, or the Center for Academic Success for further advice.

 No Lawrence student will unfairly advance their own academic performance or in any way limit or impede the academic pursuits of other students of the Lawrence community.